joshbegley/nyt-latest/README.md

 `Open window, extend arm and your car will slow very slightly.
 But you’ll need more than a few arms to bring it to a halt.`\
 https://nytimes.com/2020/10/06/science/randall-munroe-car-brake-question.html?searchResultPosition=5

-**Michelle Obama releases a video urging those disillusioned by politics to vote.**\
+**Michelle Obama expresses empathy for White House staff ‘touched by this virus’ and urges Americans to vote.**\
 `By Katie Glueck`\
 https://nytimes.com/2020/10/06/us/elections/michelle-obama-vote.html?searchResultPosition=6